-The Social Research Centre (ACN 096 153 212) respects and upholds your rights under the Australian Privacy Principles (APP) contained in the Privacy Act 1988 (Cth) (Privacy Act).
-The Social Research Centre also adheres to the draft Privacy (Market and Social Research) Code 2014 (Code).
+The Social Research Centre (ACN 096 153 212) respects and upholds your rights under the Australian Privacy Principles (APP) contained in the Privacy Act 1988 (Cth) (Privacy Act) and the European Union’s General Data Protection Regulation (GDPR).
+The Social Research Centre also adheres to the Privacy (Market and Social Research) Code 2014 (Code).
 For more information about the Privacy Act, the APP and the Code please visit the Office of the Australian Information Commissioner (OAIC) website: www.oaic.gov.au.

 The RIPP lets you know what personal information of yours we hold, what we do with it, who we will disclose it to and how you can access the personal information we hold about you.
 You can also find out here how to change inaccurate personal information and how to opt out of receiving communications from us.

 (Please click on the headings below to reveal further information)

 The Social Research Centre collects both personal and sensitive information as part of its regular social research activities.
 These terms are used in the Privacy Act and APP and are explained below.

 As part of our social research we are likely to collect your personal information.
 The Privacy Act defines personal information as: “information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified individual, or an individual who is reasonably identifiable.”
 The Office of the Australian Information Commissioner (OAIC) cites the following as common examples: individual’s name, signature, address, telephone number, date of birth, and commentary or opinion about a person.
 We may collect any of the above information as well as any other personal information that is sufficiently relevant to the topic of the social research.
 Given the nature of the social research work conducted by the Social Research Centre, it is not always practicable for interview subjects to remain anonymous or to use pseudonyms.